mrdk/mind/doc/words.rst

       Variable containing the address of a string that is set by the command options "-e" and "-x"; otherwise its value is 0.

-      If the value of `start-command` is nonzero, then it contains a string that is executed after the file "start.mind" is read and before the system switches to interactive mode (if it does).
+      If the value of :word:`start-command` is nonzero, then it contains a string that is executed after the file "start.mind" is read and before the system switches to interactive mode (if it does).

 .. word:: interactive-mode	( -- addr )

-      Variable containing a flag that is set to `false` by the command line options "-e".
-By default its value is `true`.
+      Variable containing a flag that is set to :word:`false` by the command line options "-e".
+By default its value is :word:`true`.

-      If the value of `interactive-mode` is `true`, then "mind" switches to an interactive mode after startup.
+      If the value of :word:`interactive-mode` is :word:`true`, then "mind" switches to an interactive mode after startup.

 Text streams
 ------------

-    Text streams are an abstraction for the input of program text - both from a file and from strings stored in memory.
+    Text streams are an abstraction for the input of program text -- both from a file and from strings stored in memory.

 Text streams